 6.2.
-Virement Procedure
+Virement Procedures

-- a) All virement proposals must be completed on the appropriate documentation and forwarded to the relevant Finance Officer for checking and implementation. - b) All virements must be signed by the Head of department of the head of department within which the vote is allocated.
-(Section 79 MFMA)
+- a) All virement proposals must be completed on the appropriate documentation and forwarded to the relevant Finance Officer for checking and implementation; - b) All virement must be signed by the Head of department within which the vote is allocated (Section 79 MFMA);

-- c) Projected cash flows and in the SDBIP should be adjusted in line with the virement. - d) All documentation must be in order and approved before any expenditure can be committed or incurred.
-(Section 79 MFMA) - e) No virements of funds across votes will be accommodated during the year; unless within adjustments budgets - f) All virementations must be motivated and need to be approved by the CFO or delegated official after the Manager of the department has recommended said transfer.
-The latter requires that such application reaches the office of the CFO prior to incurring expenditure.
-No virement will be entertained if found to facilitate the incurring of unauthorized expenditure. - g) No virementation will be considered after the February Adjustment budget facilitating fiscal dumping - f) No virementation after the closing of orders as stipulated in the financial protocol and/or formally communicated in the line with the financial year-end preparation will be considered unless in an emergency
+- c) Projected cash flows and in the SDBIP should be adjusted in line with the virement; - d) All documentation must be in order and approved before any expenditure can be committed or incurred.
+(Section 79 MFMA); - e) All virement must be motivated and need to be approved by the CFO or delegated official after the Manager of the department has recommended said transfer.
+The latter requires that such application reaches the office of the CFO prior to incurring expenditure; and - f) All virements done after the February Adjustment budget should be approved by the CFO.

-3.3.
+6.3.
 Virement Restrictions

-- No funds can be viremented between the different types of budgets (E.g. virements can only be made from basic capital to basic capital and operating to operating) - b) No virement may be made where it would result in over expenditure of a line item.
-(Section 32 MFMA) - c) No virement shall create new capital projects without the approval of as contemplated or allowed by the adjustment budget process - d) No virement that would result in an increase in the staff establishment will be allowed. - e) The budgets savings from the following line items (necessary adjustments) may only be transferred by CFO

-- (i) Salaries and allowances

-- (ii) Depreciation

-- (iii) Finance Charges (Interest on loan)

-- (iv) Appropriations
+- a) No virements of funds between the different types of budgets (E.g. virements can only be made from basic capital to basic capital and operating to operating); - b) No virement may be made where it would result in over expenditure of a line item.
+(Section 32 MFMA); - c) No virement shall create new capital projects without the approval of as contemplated or allowed by the adjustment budget process; - d) No virement that would result in an increase in the staff establishment will be allowed: - e) The budgets savings from the following line items (necessary adjustments) may only be transferred by CFO: - (i) Salaries and allowances - (ii) Depreciation - (iii) Finance Charges (Interest on loan) - (iv) Appropriations

 - (v) Contributions to Funds

 - (vi) Administration Cost

-- (vii) Municipal Services Consumption (Water, Electricity, Refuse and Sewerage)
+- (vii) Municipal Services Consumption (Water, Electricity, Refuse and

+Sewerage)
-- g) An approved virement does not give expenditure authority outside of what is allowed by Council's Supply Chain Management Policy.

-- h) Virements may not be made between Expenditure and Income.

-- i) Virements across expenditure category can only be authorised by the CFO, (e.g. from one "Repairs and Maintenance" vote number to a "General Expense" vote number
+- g) An approved virement does not give expenditure authority outside of what is allowed by Council's Supply Chain Management Policy; - h) Virements may not be made between Expenditure and Income; - i) Virements across expenditure category can only be authorised by the CFO, (e.g. from one "Repairs and Maintenance" vote number to a "General Expense" vote number. - j) No virement of funds across votes will be accommodated during the year; unless within adjustments budgets; - k) No virement will be entertained if found to facilitate the incurring of unauthorized expenditure; and - I) No virement after the closing of orders as stipulated in the financial protocol and/or formally communicated in the line with the financial year-end preparation will be considered unless in an emergency.